 Students may drop a course with no notation on their transcript through the end of the fifth week of the fall or spring semester.
-Between the fifth and tenth week of the fall or spring semester, students may withdraw from a course, but only with the written permission of the course instructor.
+Between the fifth and tenth week of the fall or spring semester, students may withdraw from a course, but only with the written permission of the course instructor (see the Withdrawal Form).